List of Kanye West samples and sampling disputes: "Flowers"

 In June 2022, music company Ultra International sued West for sampling the 1986 song "Move Your Body" by Marshall Jefferson in "Flowers", a song on the demo album Donda 2.
 The company, along with Jefferson, stated that West had used the illegal sample 22 times.
 In their lawsuit, they stated West admitted to sampling it without seeking permission or any other agreement.
 The case was filed in the United States District Court for the Southern District of New York; Ultra International and Jefferson demanded profits and damages along with an end to distribution and a trial by jury.

 In November 2022, West's counsel, Greenberg Traurig, attempted to drop their legal representation of West following antisemitic remarks that he made.
 At the time, West was unreachable, and the judge presiding over the case eventually granted West's lawyers' request for withdrawal as long as they could serve the notice to him.
 However, despite West's lawyers' attempts to contact him by phone, by his employees, and by other means, they stated to the judge that they were ultimately unable to serve him the notice.
 The judge then told them to try again, as their efforts did not "indicate diligent efforts at attempting to locate Ye."
-Eventually, in February 2023, West was dropped by his counsel, Greenberg Traurig, following antisemitic remarks that he made.
-Later, in May, West settled with Ultra International and Jefferson.
+In February 2023, West was dropped by his counsel, Greenberg Traurig, following antisemitic remarks that he made.
+Later in May, West settled with Ultra International and Jefferson.